 Young people are leaving Ukraine for either higher education or in a bid to find higher paying work and better working conditions.
 The Ukrainian government creates a hostile society with corruption that directly impacts both working and educational environments for young people.

 For example, it is possible to “buy” your way through your degree which results in people in high positions they have no skills for.
 Higher education is one of the largest institutions where corruption is most common in Ukraine.

-According to the International Renaissance Foundation, 33% of all students claimed they have encountered corruption in their school, and 29% heard about cases of corruption from other students.
-Meanwhile, Transparency International found 47.3% of university students stating that a bribe had been demanded from them; of those, 29% had paid this bribe freely.
+According to the International Renaissance Foundation, 33 percent of all students claimed they have encountered corruption in their school, and 29 percent heard about cases of corruption from other students.
+Meanwhile, Transparency International found 47.3 percent of university students stating that a bribe had been demanded from them; of those, 29 percent had paid this bribe freely.